 Royal Ascot is famous for its pageantry and flair.
-Each day of the meeting begins with the arrival of Queen Elizabeth, with many bettors going as far as wagering on what color outfit the Queen will be wearing.
+Each day of the meeting begins with the arrival of King Charles and Queen Camilla, with many bettors going as far as wagering on what color of hat the Queen will wear.
 From there, it’s time to place your Royal Ascot best bets!

 First, use the horse’s number rather than their name when placing your bet.
 You will need to know how much you want to bet, the type of bet, and the number of the horse or horses involved in the bet.

 When betting a horse to win, the horse has to cross the finish line first.
 Betting to place means the horse has to finish first through fourth, depending on the number of runners.
 Betting each way means that you can bet to be first or second.
 Picking a “first two” bet means that you pick the first two horses in order.
 There is the same bet for first three, as well.
 The Royal Ascot odds are displayed based on a £1 minimum bet.